 - Learn how to learn: Rather than stuff myself with mental fast food that went right out the other end, I taught myself how to focus on the right knowledge, consume it carefully, digest it, and apply it.

-- Better diet: I beat my addiction to snacking and processed foods and got into fasting and making my own food.
+- Better diet: I beat my addiction to snacking and processed foods and got into fasting, blind taste testing, palate training, and making my own food.

 - Closer relationships: I learned how to be less of a prick and used that skill to somehow win over my soon-to-be-wife, Kim.

-- Wiser spending: Rather than be bogged down by tons of unnecessary crap and expenses, I freed myself up mentally and financially by only spending money on the best of what I truly needed.
+- Wiser spending: Rather than be bogged down by unnecessary crap and expenses, I freed myself up mentally and financially by only spending money on the best of what I truly needed.

 6. Put Your New Powers to the Test